-All recipients and subrecipients for either category must forgo any profit or management fee.
+All recipients and subrecipients must forgo any profit or management fee.
 Additionally, nonprofit organizations that hold money in offshore accounts for the purpose of avoiding paying the tax described in 26 U.S.C. § 511(a) are not eligible subrecipients.
-All recipients and subrecipients for either category must forgo any profit or management fee.

-OVC may elect to make awards for applications submitted under this FY 2018 solicitation in future fiscal years, dependent on, among other considerations, the merit of the applications and on the availability of appropriations.
+OVC may elect to make awards for applications submitted under this FY 2019 solicitation in future fiscal years, dependent on, among other considerations, the merit of the applications and on the availability of appropriations.